xtabbas/The-Ultimate-Boilerplate/README.md

 Scripts
 ---------------

-The easiest way to get started is to clone the repository:

 - `npm install` to download dependencies
 - `npm run dev` for starting a dev server with hot-reloading
 - `npm run build` for building production ready webpack build